turingschool/front-end-curriculum/lessons/module-2/github-collaboration.md

 -------------------------------------------------------------

-## Filing Issues
+## Of

 Issues are a great way to keep track of tasks, enhancements, and bugs for your projects.
 Most projects that you work on will have a tracker of some kind (e.g. Waffle, Trello, Jira, etc.) to organize and share progress and information across the team.
 These trackers often connect directly to GitHub issues, but offer a more robust UI experience.
 For today's lesson, we are going to be working with GitHub’s built-in tracker called `Issues` - which has its own section in every repository.

 Filing issues is an important part of the workflow process.
 It allows you to: